Ray-Tracing-Systems/kernel_slicer/README.md

 10) Rename "CMakeLists1.txt" to "CMakeLists.txt" (please rename back before commiting!)
-11) ninja (from build folder of clang) the new executable will be build in the "llvm-project/build/bin" folder you may also used provided VS Code config (please use launch1.json file !!!, rename it is the same way as CMakeLists)
+11) ninja (from build folder of clang) the new executable will be build in the "llvm-project/build/bin" folder you may also used provided VS Code config (tasks1.json and launch1.json)